LCA

 H-1B1 Visa

-The H-1B1 visa is very similar to the H-1B visa except for the fact that it is granted to the nationals of Singapore and Chile.
-An H-1B1 visa very much resembles the H-1B visa.
-Out of the 65,000 visas that are allocated to the H-1B visa program, 6,800 of them are reserved for the H-1B1, in which 5,400 are meant for Singapore and 1,400 are meant for Chile.
+The H-1B1 visa is granted to the nationals of Singapore and Chile.
+65,000 visas are allocated to the H-1B program, and out of this, 6,800 are reserved for the H-1B1 program.
+5,400 visas are meant for Singapore and 1,400 are meant for Chile.

 E-3 Visa